WeblateOrg/weblate/docs/admin/access.rst

 turned on through the project page.
 You can add users, or remove them from a project, or make them owners of it.

-The user management is available in the :guilabel:`Tools` menu of a project:
+The user management is available in the :guilabel:`Manage` menu of a project:

 .. image:: /images/manage-users.png